-It has a back length of 66 cm and its soft, flowing quality (100% viscose) perfectly emphasizes your feminine silhouette.
+Our slip-on Blouse has a back length of 66 cm and perfectly emphasizes your feminine silhouette thanks to the soft, flowing viscose quality (100% viscose).

 We recommend using Silk detergent so that you can enjoy your Blouse for a long time.

 Combine this premium Blouse casually with blue Jeans or elegantly on festive occasions - you are assured of a stylish appearance.